lucasnbsb/Data-Structures-and-Algorithms/README.md

     - each start before and end increments
     - each end decrements
     - get the max
+#### 287. Find the Duplicate Number
+    - floyds algo. use slow fast to find the cycle. reset one of them to the start
+    - walk both at the same pace till they meet at the start of the loop
 ### 347. Top K Frequent Elements
     - iterate first to create a counter map
     - iterate the keys and push them into a max heap